PaulSolt/Portfolio/README.md

 ### Auto Layout Book

 I am writing a book on using Auto Layout with Xcode Storyboards.
 I have written a 97,000-word manuscript and am editing it.
-My target launch date is in February 2019.
+My target launch date is in 2020.

 ### InfoWorld